benjaminvatterj/websitev2/content/home/work_in_progress.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio
-active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Work in Progress'
 subtitle:
 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: event
+  page_type: work_in_progress
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria